rust-embedded/discovery/src/09-clocks-and-timers/one-shot-timer.md

   will be raised (`SR.UIF = 1`).

 `TIM7` is driven by the APB1 clock, whose frequency doesn't have to necessarily match the processor frequency.
-That is the APB1 clock could be running faster or slower.
-However, the default is that both APB1 and the processor are clocked at 8 MHz.
+That is, the APB1 clock could be running faster or slower.
+The default, however, is that both APB1 and the processor are clocked at 8 MHz.

 The "tick" mentioned in the functional description of the one pulse mode is *not* the same as one tick of the APB1 clock.
 The `CNT` register usually works